 Both of these fatal epidemics were caused by coronaviruses, a family of viruses common to animals and birds.
 Once transmitted from animal or bird to humans they cause symptoms similar to the common cold but can cause more severe health issues such as pneumonia, respiratory failure, kidney failure and even death.

-Seventeen years after SARS appeared, it is a new coronavirus (COVID-19) that is alarming world health authorities, closing borders and has so far (as of 18 Feb 2020) infected over 70,000 people and caused more than 1,710 deaths.
-It is believed to have originated from a wild animal and seafood market in Wuhan, China but has since spread, now appearing in at least 27 countries including Taiwan, Japan, Canada, the US, France and Australia.
-It has not yet reached New Zealand, but it is likely to.
+Seventeen years after SARS appeared, it is a new coronavirus (COVID-19) that is alarming world health authorities, closing borders and has so far (as of 11 March 2020) infected over 117,000 people and caused more than 4,200 deaths.
+It is believed to have originated from a wild animal and seafood market in Wuhan, China but has since spread, now appearing in over 48 countries including New Zealand.
 So far only a few people outside of China have died.
-Whist initially people who were infected with the new coronavirus contracted it from exposure to animals, it has now been confirmed that person-to-person transmission has occurred.
+Whist initially people who were infected with the new coronavirus contracted it from exposure to animals, we now know that that person-to-person transmission is occurring.
 Researchers think the new virus came from bats but are unsure which animal passed it on to humans.
 It has been suggested the virus was transmitted to humans via a snake, but it appears more likely to be a mammal.

 The reported symptoms of the novel coronavirus are fever, coughing, trouble breathing or shortness of breath and pneumonia.
-People appear to be in a less serious condition than those people who were infected with the SARS and MERS coronaviruses, and there is a much lower death rate of approximately 2%.
-It appears that transmission is possible during the incubation period.
+People appear to be in a less serious condition than those people who were infected with the SARS and MERS coronaviruses.
+Transmission of the virus can happen during the incubation period.
 Someone sick with the new virus can pass it onto another person even if they aren’t yet displaying any symptoms.
 It is estimated that each patient can infect two to four others, so the infectiousness of this new virus is similar to influenza.